Loading...

 Accepting Applications

-Funding is to support the maintenance of existing or establishment of new tree and shrub plantings on agricultural landscapes in Ontario.
+RALP funding supports the rejuvenation of existing or establishment of new tree and/or shrub plantings on agricultural landscapes in Ontario.

 Resilient Agricultural Landscape Program

-$6,000 per acre to renew or rejuvenate an existing water retention feature and/or shallow groundwater type feature (minimum 15’ depth)
+$6,000/acre for rejuvenating an existing water retention feature and/or shallow groundwater type feature (minimum depth 15 feet after rejuvenation)

-$10,000 per acre for establishing a new water retention feature and/or a lined reservoir type feature (minimum 15’ depth)
+$10,000/acre for establishing a new water retention feature and/or lined reservoir type feature (minimum depth 15 feet)

 Accepting Applications

-Funding is to support the enhancement or rejuvenation of an existing water retention feature and/or shallow groundwater type feature or establishing a new water retention feature and/or a lined reservoir type feature on agricultural landscapes in Ontario.
-The feature must be a minimum of 15 feet deep to qualify for cost-share funding.
+RALP funding supports the rejuvenation or the establishment of water retention or shallow groundwater type features on agricultural landscapes in Ontario.
+The feature must be a minimum of 15 feet deep to qualify for funding.

-Water retention features help farmers to adapt to changing climate conditions and manage fluctuations in water resources, creating more resilient agricultural production and providing many other ecological and water quality benefits.
+Water retention features result in more resilient agricultural landscapes with an increased ability to help farmers adapt to changing climate conditions and manage fluctuations in water resources, creating more resilient agricultural production and providing many other ecological and water quality benefits.

 Resilient Agricultural Landscape Program

-$6,000 per acre to renew or rejuvenate an existing water retention feature and/or shallow groundwater type feature (minimum 15’ depth)
+$6,000/acre for rejuvenating an existing water retention feature and/or shallow groundwater type feature (minimum depth 15 feet after rejuvenation)

-$10,000 per acre for establishing a new water retention feature and/or a lined reservoir type feature (minimum 15’ depth)
+$10,000/acre for establishing a new water retention feature and/or lined reservoir type feature (minimum depth 15 feet)

 Accepting Applications

-Funding is to support the enhancement or rejuvenation of an existing water retention feature and/or shallow groundwater type feature or establishing a new water retention feature and/or a lined reservoir type feature on agricultural landscapes in Ontario.
-The feature must be a minimum of 15 feet deep to qualify for cost-share funding.
+RALP funding supports the rejuvenation or the establishment of water retention or shallow groundwater type features on agricultural landscapes in Ontario.
+The feature must be a minimum of 15 feet deep to qualify for funding.

-Water retention features help farmers to adapt to changing climate conditions and manage fluctuations in water resources, creating more resilient agricultural production and providing many other ecological and water quality benefits.
+Water retention features result in more resilient agricultural landscapes with an increased ability to help farmers adapt to changing climate conditions and manage fluctuations in water resources, creating more resilient agricultural production and providing many other ecological and water quality benefits.

 Resilient Agricultural Landscape Program